Harithap13/Rotman-Summer-NHWL-Datathon/README.md

 3. <b> clustering-based-on-shot-distance.ipynb </b>: This code was used to group players into long and short distance goal scorers.
 Contributor: Yifeng Ye, Prakriti Ailavadi
 4. <b> goal_summary_yifeng.ipynb </b>: This code outputs file for goal percentile which was used in point 3 file.
 Contributor: Yifeng Ye
 5. <b> nhl-shot-distribution-2019-season.ipynb </b>: This code has been replicated from Kaggle for one of the NHL players.
 Just used as a reference code.
 6. <b> rsd-nhwl-exploration-and-visualization.ipynb </b>: Contains visualizations for goals and passes for different players.
+Contributor: Prakriti Ailavadi
 7. <b> rsd-nhwl-understanding-data.ipynb </b>: Contains calculation of all metrics used in the case solution.
 Contributor: Prakriti Ailavadi
 8. <b> rsd-nwhl-expected-goals.ipynb </b>: Main code for calculation xG% average for every player.
 Includes all models and visualizations.
 Contributor: Prakriti Ailavadi